henridev/cyber-security/Chapter 6 -  The Five Nines Concept.md

 - **Gateway Load Balancing Protocol (GLBP)** - GLBP protects data traffic from a failed router or circuit, like HSRP and VRRP, while also allowing load balancing (also called load sharing) between a group of redundant routers.

-### 6.2.4 System Resilience
+### 2.4 System Resilience / weerstand

-resilience *is the methods and configurations used to make a system or network tolerant of failure*.
-For example, a network can have redundant links between switches running STP.
+resilience **is the methods and configurations used to make a system or network tolerant of failure.**

+> For example, a network can have redundant links between switches running STP.
 Although STP does provide an alternate path through the network if a link fails, the switchover may not be immediate if the configuration is not optimal.

 Routing protocols also provide resiliency, but fine-tuning can improve the switchover so that network users do not notice.
 Administrators should investigate non-default settings in a test network to see if they can improve network recovery times.